mrandrewandrade/data-warehousing-and-mining-MSCI-446-notes/README.md

 Used to do classification of discrete variable.

-First use entropy to probability districution
+First use entropy to probability distribution

 Eg. Roll a 6 sided die
 1/6th of each side (unless dishonest casino)
 Is there chaos in distribution?
-Yes -> you don't konw what is going to happen.
+Yes -> you don't know what is going to happen

 What if 1 or 0 where one is 95% probablitily
 -> more certainty

 How do we formalize this?

-### Enthropy!
+### Entropy!

 Say X is a random variable, with the following probability distribution: